User Experience and Service Design

 Entry requirements for United Kingdom

-A 2:2 honours degree (or equivalent international qualification) in design (eg engineering design, fashion design, art and design), innovation, business, media, technology or a related subject.
-Applicants from non-design backgrounds must have achieved 55% or above in their final year.
+2:2 honours degree (in design, innovation, business, media, technology or a related subject).
+Non-design students must have achieved a minimum of 55% in their final year.

 Afghanistan